 This murder occurs when the murder is willful and murder premeditated.
 This murder is described as planned because when someone has the specific intent to kill someone, then this action happens.
 And when a murder is ‘deliberate’ it also means that everything is planned out and committed without passion.

-This case means that when somebody commits something felony and it is against the law where the act results as someone’s’ death.
-It is not necessary whether the death was accidentally or deliberately.
+This case means that when somebody commits something felony and it is against the law where the act results in someone’s death.
+It is not necessary whether the death was accidental or deliberate.
 The felony could be rape, terrorism, robbery, burglary, or so on.
 In felony murder, the murderer did not necessarily kill someone intentionally.
-Even if someone died in the result of that felony.
-So there was an intent to commit the felony and that the criminal act.
+Even if someone died as the result of that felony.
+So there was an intent to commit the felony and that was the criminal act.

-This murder commits on some particular reasons like a drive-by, poison, shooting, torture, or any kind of weapons.
+This murder commits for some particular reasons like a drive-by, poison, shooting, torture, or any kind of weapons.
 All these methods are used for killing someone deliberately.
-And this type of murder also considers as first-degree murder.
+And this type of murder also considers first-degree murder.

-These types of murders, of course, considered as a serious criminal act in the eyes of Canadian law and any jurisdictions in the earth.
-And also, these types of murders are topmost serious charges for murder because this act is done deliberately.
+These types of murders, of course, are considered serious criminal acts in the eyes of Canadian law and any jurisdictions on the earth.
+And also, these types of murders are the topmost serious charges for murder because this act is done deliberately.
 If someone commits this type of murder, then he or she has to face some harshest penalties for this evil act.
 Even though the law will determine the punishment based on the circumstances.
 However, in Canadian law, if someone does such kind of murder, then one will be behind bars for at least 25 years.